New students take a powerful journey to get a true understanding of the history, mission and spirituality of the CSJs.

 By Catie Dandridge | Fontbonne Magazine, Spring 2018

-Those who have spent even a small amount of time on Fontbonne University’s campus understand the bond shared between the university and its founders and sponsors, the Sisters of St. Joseph of Carondelet.
+Those who have spent even a small amount of time on Fontbonne University’s campus understand the bond shared between the university and its founders, the Sisters of St. Joseph of Carondelet.
 The sisters made Fontbonne a reality, and reminders of their relationship with the university pop up everywhere — at the bottom of letterhead, in artwork on campus and even etched into the cornerstone of Ryan Hall.
 But “founded and sponsored by the Sisters of St. Joseph of Carondelet” is more than a disclaimer.
 It’s a badge of honor that the university wears proudly and shares with every student who walks through its halls.

 As an institution, Fontbonne deeply values the history it inherited from the CSJs.
 As the times change and the number of sisters on campus dwindles, the university has established a number of traditions that help the campus community carry on the mission and passion of the compassionate, driven women who paved the way for so many, and whose legacy will continue to do so into the distant future.